Patalpani waterfall: The falls

-Patalpani is a waterfall in Madhya Pradesh.
-It has an approximate 91 metres (300 ft).
-It is on the Choral River.
+The approximate height of Patalpani Waterfall is 91 m (300 ft).
 The water flow is highest immediately after the rainy season (usually after July).
 It goes almost dry in the summer season, and the stream is reduced to a trickle.
 The area around Patalpani is a popular picnic and trekking spot.

 Etymology

 According to folklore, the pit (kund) at the bottom of the falls goes as deep as patal (the underworld in Indian mythology).
 Therefore, the falls are called Patal-pani, pani being the Hindi word for water.

 Location

-The nearest airport is Indore International Airport which is situated at a distance of roughly 40 KM from the falls.
+The nearest airport is Indore International Airport which is situated at a distance of roughly 40 km from the falls.
 The rest of the distance has to be covered via road or rail transport means.
 Dr. Ambedkar Nagar (MHOW) is the nearest town.